thinkful-ei26/spaced-repetition-client-codey-ethan/README.md

 The app presents users with a sequence of words, so that they can practice and improve their Spanish language skills.
 The order of the words changes based on past answer history based on a spaced repetition algorithm.

 ### Techonologies
-The server side of this project uses
+The client side of this project uses
- * Node with Express to handle routing
- * A MongoDB database hosted on mLab, with Mongoose for schema design and communicating with MongoDB
+ * React
+ * Redux for state management
+    * ReduxForm for form management
+    * Thunk for asynchronous request management
  * Passport with JWT to handle user authentication